colognechip/gatemate_ila/README.md

 ### Example of configuration with the interactive shell

-This section provides step-by-step instructions on how to configure ILA with the interactive shell using the example design `ws2812_gol.vhd`.
-The design and a more detailed explanation of the design can be found in: [example_dut/ws2812_gol](example_dut/ws2812_gol)
+This section provides step-by-step instructions on configuring ILA using the interactive shell, illustrated with example outputs from the ILAcop interactive shell.

-First, the program displays the found constraints file, all source code files, and the ports of the top-level entity of the DUT.
+First, the program displays the found constraints file and all source code files from the DUT.

 <pre>
-gatemate_ila\app> python3 ILAcop.py config -vhd ..\example_dut\gol_image_test_vhdl\src -t ws2812_gol
+gatemate_ila\app> python3 ILAcop.py config -vhd ..\example_dut\ws2812_gol\src -t ws2812_gol

 ################ ccf File ##################
 #                                           #